 The Westphalian logic of territorial sovereignty is challenged more by some IGOs than by others.
 The intergovernmental logic of territoriality seems less salient in the European Union than in the OECD and the WTO.
-However, we cannot conclude that the same pattern is valid for the IEs of these organizations.
-The mix of behavioral and role dynamics within the IEs are organizationally contingent and more complex than assumed by IR theoretical orthodoxy.
+However, we cannot conclude that the same pattern is valid for the IEs of these IGOs.
+The mix of behavioral and role dynamics evolving within IEs are organizationally contingent and more complex than assumed by IR theoretical orthodoxy.
 IE officials are expected to perform increasingly more complex tasks of representation.
 The organizational approach suggested here has unpacked the organizational components of IEs in order to understand their nuts and bolts.
-Different behavioral logics are played out in the EU Commission, the WTO Secretariat and the OECD Secretariat due to different levels of institutionalization, different recruitment procedures, different tenure among the IE officials, and different organizational affiliations towards external organizations.
-Nevertheless, due to similarities in other internal organizational characteristics (Figure 1), these IEs seem to share important behavioral dynamics.
-However, faced with a lack of empirical data on IE dynamics there is need of a systematic empirical research program to reveal them.
+Different behavioral logics are played out in the EU Commission, the WTO Secretariat and the OECD Secretariat due to different organizational properties (H1), different levels of institutionalization (H2), different recruitment procedures (H3), different organizational affiliations towards external organizations (H4), and different demographic characteristics among the personnel (H5).
+Nevertheless, due to similarities as well as differences on these variables (Table 2), these IEs seem to share important behavioral dynamics.